Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 1. Collect data for `ncn_metadata.csv`

-   Some of the data in the `ncn_metadta.csv` can be found in the SHCD.
+   Some of the data in the `ncn_metadata.csv` can be found in the SHCD.
 However, the hardest data to collect is the MAC addresses for the node's BMC, the node's bootable network interface, and the pair of network interfaces which will become the bonded interface `bond0`.